lowercase-app/learn/docs/README.md

 ### Publishing a document

-A published document (or slides) are public to the entire internet.
+A published document (or slides) are public to the entire Internet.
 Once published, the published link can be shared.
 The changes that you make to the document are immediately reflected in the public version.
 To publish, click the publish button in the document settings.

 ### Specifying a code theme